Pacific Avenue gave Sunshine Coast punters a rockstar performance at their sold-out Kings Beach Tavern show on Friday.

 Their silhouettes make them look like a group of roadies, but after a few moments the crowd begins to realise who they are.

-The cheers get louder and the boys strike into the first track, “Spin Me Like Your Records”.
+As the cheers get louder, the boys strike into the first track, “Spin Me Like Your Records”.

 I saw Pacific Avenue in 2022 at Solbar, and although I was back row at that gig, they still brought straight energy to the stage.